orjahren/master/README.md

 The thesis is being written at [Simula Research Laboratory](https://simula.no) and is scheduled for final submission 17 November 2025.

-TeX sources are autosynced every hour.
+TeX sources are manually synced with AI commit messages.
 CI-generated essay PDF is [available here](https://orjahren.github.io/master/essay/main.pdf).